-We will receive net proceeds from this offering of approximately US\$101.7 million or approximately US\$117.3 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately US\$ million, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.